jondot/react-native-fabric-crashlytics/README.md

 And we'll need to signal Xcode to include such a file, so you'll need to create the same "missing" file as `main.jsbundle` in your Xcode project and name it `sourcemap.js`.

+For Android you will need to replace `RNFS.MainBundlePath` with `RNFS.DocumentDirectoryPath`.

 To use `RNFS`, you will need to install and link [`react-native-fs`](https://github.com/johanneslumpe/react-native-fs), if you don't already have that in your project.